This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Taiwan.

-In principle, if the debtor is not the ship owner, it will be difficult to arrest the vessel.
-However, if the bunkers are ordered by a charterer and if the charterer is considered by the court as an agent of the ship owner, or the bunker supplier’s claim against the chartere is secured by the maritime liens with regard to the vessel, it is possible for the bunker supplier to apply for the arrest on that vessel.
+In principle, if the debtor is not the ship owner, it will be difficult to arrest the vessel successfully.
+However, if the bunkers are ordered by a charterer that is considered as an agent of the ship owner by the court, or the bunker supplier’s claim against the charterer is secured by the maritime liens with respect to the vessel, it is possible for the bunker supplier to apply for the arrest on that vessel.

 Are sister ship or associated ship arrests possible?

 It depends on who is the registered owner of the sister ship or associated ship.
 If their registered owners are the same one and are the debtors, these vessels can be arrested.
 However, if the registered owners are different, these vessels in principle cannot be arrested.

 Does the arresting party need to put up counter-security as the price of an arrest?
 In what circumstances will the arrestor be liable for damages if the arrest is set aside?

 In the event of a ship arrest in Taiwan, the court would normally order the arresting party to provide the security in the amount decided by the judge (usually will be equivalent to one-third to 100% of the claim).

 The arresting party (i.e., the creditor) should compensate the damage or loss suffered by the arrested party arising from the arrest in any of the following circumstances: